 The total service deficit is the amount the Scheme is expected to require to meet its liabilities in addition to contributors' future contributions.
 It is calculated on the basis future experience is as assumed and the assumptions do not change in the future.
-Employer Superannuation Contribution Tax would need to be paid in addition, indicating the valuation shows that a future employer contribution of \$10.9 million will be required (\$7.3 million plus \$3.6 million tax).
-This is equivalent to an employer contribution rate of 3.3 times contributors' contributions.
+Employer Superannuation Contribution Tax would need to be paid in addition, indicating the valuation shows that a future employer contribution of \$0.5 million will be required (\$0.3 million plus \$0.2 million tax).